U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: The U-DREAM model

 \subsection{Training-less variant}

-An alternative formulation of~\eqref{eq:relaxed_argmin} is also considered, wherein only the acoustic analyzer $\mathcal{A}_{w_A}$ is employed, without the need for a dereverberation module.
+An alternative formulation of Eq.~\eqref{eq:relaxed_argmin} is also considered, wherein only the acoustic analyzer $\mathcal{A}_{w_A}$ is employed, without the need for a dereverberation module.
 This training-less variant assumes that $\mathcal{A}_{w_A}$ has been pre-trained.
 Given a reverberant signal $\bm{Y}$ and fixed analyzer parameters $w_A$, the following optimization problem is solved directly for $\hat{\bm{S}}$:

+Note that a closed-form solution of the training-less problem exists in a very simple case: The time-domain formulation of Eq.~\eqref{eq:argmin_trainingless}, with RIRs synthesized using Polack's model applied on Gaussian Noise admits closed-form solution that can be computed from acoustic parameters\footnote{See \url{louis-bahrman.github.io/UDREAM/proofs.pdf} for details.}.
+Nevertheless, the training-less variant enables our proposed framework to be used with any reverberation model, in case a closed form of the solution might not exist.
+This is for instance the case in our adaptation of Polack's model to simulate synthetic RIRs.
 This variant is named \textit{training-less} because it does not require a dereverberation module $\mathcal{D}_{w_D}$ to be fitted on a large dataset but rather directly optimizes the dry $\STFT$ $\bm{S}$ on a per-sample basis given the output of the acoustic analyzer.